 “What?
 No, I meant… with you.”
 I must have been staring, because he prompted, “Are you hungry?”

-Again, I saw the image from this morning, the one that I had wanted so badly: an afternoon of light and laughter, in the middle of this war, a happy refuge in a tattered diner booth.
+Again, I saw the image from days ago in Lily's kitchen, the one that I had wanted so badly: an afternoon of light and laughter, in the middle of this war, a happy refuge in a tattered diner booth.
 Except now it was just the two of us.
 My instinct to say no—to deny and withhold from myself—surfaced like a wave.
 Exams.
 Peter.
 Marlene.

 And then, Lily’s voice: You’re allowed to want normal things.

 I wet my lips and nodded.
 “I could use a study break, actually.”